 Have a read through this article to find out what an ATS truly is, how it affects your application and how you can beat it.

 Or more importantly, what does ‘ATS’ stand for?

 The answer is ‘applicant tracking system’, which is a form of software that helps recruiters filter and screen candidates for their job positions.

-When a CV is submitted, it will join the database of hundreds of others.
-The CV robots and algorithms will then scan and scour all the crucial information and requirements needed for the role.
+When a résumé is submitted, it will join the database of hundreds of others.
+The résumé robots and algorithms will then scan and scour all the crucial information and requirements needed for the role.
 Some applicant tracking software will even use ratings; depending on how accurate your application is according to the job description, it will get a score out of 100.

 Recruiters can also take advantage of other notable ATS features such as the ability to post on job boards and integrate email templates to send out to applicants.

-According to TopResume, 75% of CVs are never seen by human eyes.
+The majority of résumés are never seen by human eyes.
 Shocking and disappointing, indeed.
 Before your potential employer even sees your application, it will be sent to the trash if it doesn’t meet the specific criteria of an ATS.

-From incorporating the right keywords to structuring and writing your CV in the most readable manner, here are seven tips on how to beat an application tracking system:
+From incorporating the right keywords to structuring and writing your résumé in the most readable manner, here are seven tips on how to beat an application tracking system:

 Some ATS are so advanced that they’ll even detect synonyms.
 Lesser advanced ones, however, might not realise that ‘Microsoft Word’ is the same as ‘MS Word’, for instance.

 Aim to use exact keywords for your skills and titles, but also be careful not to overcram it.
 You might fool the system, but you won’t fool the recruiters once they read your résumé.